karlospn/mytechramblings-site-source-code/content/posts/deploying-a-signalr-core-app-on-aws.md

 # **Compute**

-In the last section will see in which AWS services you can use to deploy your app:
+In the last section I want to talk about a few AWS services that can be used to deploy your SignalR Core application, those services are the following ones:
-- AWS ECS
+- **AWS ECS**
-- AWS EC2
+- **AWS EC2**
-- AWS EKS
+- **AWS EKS**

 ## **1. AWS ECS**

-Nothing worth mentioning here.
 Just build the container like any other .NET6 application and deploy it.
 No extra steps or configuration required here.

+Keep in mind to enable sticky sessions on the ALB Target Group.

 ## **2. AWS EC2**

-The part where you deploy the SignalR app into the server is business as usual, it's like deploying another .NET6 application.
+The part where you deploy the SignalR app into the server is business as usual, it's like deploying any kind of .NET6 application.
+On the other hand setting up the web server tends to be more problematic, so let's talk a little bit about it.

 ### **Using a Windows EC2 with IIS as WebServer**
 - Enable WebSockets.
-  - You can do it in a single command using Powershell: ``Enable-WindowsOptionalFeature -Online -FeatureName IIS-WebSockets``
+  - You can do it in a single command using Powershell: ``Enable-WindowsOptionalFeature -Online -FeatureName IIS-WebSockets``.
 - Sticky session should be set in the load balancer.

 ### **Using a Linux EC2 with Apache as WebServer**
 - Create a VirtualHost configuration.
-Here's an example:
+Here's a simple example:
 ```xml
 <VirtualHost *:80>
     ProxyPass / ws://127.0.0.1:5000/